fk-csy1018/CSY1018_assignment1/README.md

 My Flexbox consists of flex containers and flex items in order to create a 3 collumn sorting like if i had my data on a table.

 Then I move to the Contact page.

+Same code as Index.html in order to generate the page style, then I am adding the content of it.

+Contact Form was taken from https://codepen.io/ssbalakumar/pen/uzDIA example, and modified it in order to adjust it to my webpage's needs.<br>
+Original example had more input boxes, and the method it used was different.
+I changed the code and use method="get" and action="mailto:email" in order for the form to actually open an Email Client locally on your computer and try to send the email.
+Since i took advantage of that ready code, i put it's CSS info on a different css file (contact.css) and link it, in order to show that you can use more than 1 .css files on an html page, instead of copying the code of it inside my main CSS style.